- Purchase the complete Expat Arrivals Madrid Guide (PDF)

 -CON: No go for driving

 Driving isn’t really an option if expats will want to travel to the centre of Madrid on a regular basis.
-Drivers can be really aggressive, and parking is at a minimum and extremely expensive, not to mention the terrible traffic congestion.
-There are also a few instances of cars being broken into.
+Drivers can be rather aggressive, and there is minimum parking which is extremely expensive, not to mention the terrible traffic congestion.
+There are also instances of cars being broken into.

 -CON: Not particularly cyclist-friendly